self-actuated/actuated.com/posts/2023-09-05-firecracker-container-lab.md

 For that reason, you'll need to either install systemd into the container image you want to use, or build your own basic init system, which sets up the machine, then starts your workload.

-We're doing the later here.
+We're doing the latter here.

 In the below program, you'll see key devices and files mounted, to make a functional system.
 The hostname is then set by using a syscall, and finally `/bin/sh` is started.
 You could also start a specific binary, or build an agent into the init for Remote Procedure Calls (RPC) to start and stop your workload, and to query metrics.